 Because this process should be completed while the engine is cool and cannot cause burns to your skin, we recommend you do this before starting your boat.
-If checking during an outing, allow the engine to cool some before checking and be very careful to avoid burns from contact with hot engine parts.
+If checking during an outing, allow the engine to cool somewhat before checking and be very careful to avoid burns from contact with hot engine parts.
+If the boat is in the water during the check, be sure to close the shut-off valve!
+Failure to do so could result in excessive water intake that could potentially sink the boat!

-Step 1: Ensure the engine is OFF and the engine safety starting switch disconnected.
+- Step 1: Ensure the engine is OFF and the engine safety starting switch disconnected.
 Be certain that the throttle/shift control lever is in neutral.
-Open the engine compartment and locate the raw water impeller housing.

-Step 2: Disconnect the intake and outflow hoses on the raw water impeller housing to check for debris.
-Reconnect.

-Step 3: Remove the screws on the impeller cover and very carefully break the gasket seal.
+Open the engine compartment and locate the raw water impeller housing. - Step 2: Disconnect the intake and outflow hoses on the raw water impeller housing to check for debris.
+Reconnect. - Step 3: Remove the screws on the impeller cover and very carefully break the gasket seal.
 Because a good seal is very important to avoid potentially serious leaks while the engine is in operation, it is advisable to have some new gaskets in the boat's glovebox for such occasions.
 If even a slight gap exists, you may experience problems in the future, so replacing the gasket is a better idea than taking any chances with an old one.
 Also, leaving any portion of the old gasket on the housing or cover can impede good contact.